salesforcecli/plugin-auth/messages/sfdxurl.store.md

 # summary

-Authorize an org using a Salesforce DX authorization URL stored in a file.
+Authorize an org using a Salesforce DX authorization URL stored in a file or through stdin.

 # description